 Books, book contributions and conference proceedings

 Copp, S.F. (ed.)
 (2008) The Legal Foundations of Free Markets (London: Institute of Economic Affairs), contributed Chapter 1 The Legal Foundations of Free Markets and Chapter 8 Limited Liability and Freedom [ISBN 978 0 255 36591 8].
-For a review by Professor Andrew P. Morriss of University of Illinois, US, in The Independent Review 14(4), Spring 2010, see http://www.independent.org/publications/tir/article.asp?a=782.
+For a review by Professor Andrew P. Morriss of University of Illinois, US, in The Independent Review 14(4), Spring 2010, see https://www.independent.org/publications/tir/article.asp?a=782.
 Here is a video of me explaining the book at the IEA, video.

 Articles and published letters